Football capsules: Cumby Trojans, Campbell Indians, Fannindel Falcons, Greenville Christian Eagles

 LOCATION: Bishop Field, Ladonia.

-KEY PLAYERS: Allen CHANT: QB Brady Tarell, WR Davin Flores, RB Andrew Ceballos.
+KEY PLAYERS: Gold-Burg:RB-LB Jayvon Grace, WR-DB Jack Henry, RB Isaac Renteria, QB Jayton Epperson.
 Fannindel: QB Jabari Dowdy, QB-RB-WR Kazion Dugan, RB Kalob Runnels, RB Kemonte Cuba.

 NOTES: Fannindel was a 6-3 playoff team last season.
-CHANT, which is a team of homeschooled players, went 4-6.
-Saint Jo held Fannindel to only seven yards rushing last week.
-Dowdy was 11-of-17 passing for 98 yards and a TD.
+Gold-Burg was a 9-3 bi-district champion last season.
+Cuba rushed for 92 yards and two TDs on just four carries in Fannindel’s victory last week.

 @